All Courses

 Description and Objectives

 In this course, we explore the historical development and the philosophical content of a concept that dominates modern political discourse: “rights.”
 What are rights?
 Where do they come from?
 What purpose do they serve?
-And how do they relate to duties?
+How do they relate to duties?
+Why do we talk about them so much?

 Textbooks